Overview of Bankruptcy

 When is chapter 13 preferable to chapter 7?

-Chapter 13 may be preferable when you: (a) wish to repay debts within three to five years; (b) have valuable nonexempt property or exempt property pledged as security you would lose under Chapter 7; (c) are not eligible for a Chapter 7 discharge; (d) have substantial debts not dischargeable under Chapter 7; or (e) have sufficient assets to repay debts but need temporary creditor relief.
+Chapter 13 may be preferable when you: (a) wish to repay debts within three to five years; (b) have valuable nonexempt property or exempt property pledged as security you would lose under Chapter 7; (c) are not eligible for a Chapter 7 discharge; (d) have substantial debts not dischargeable under Chapter 7; or (e) have sufficient income or assets to repay debts but need temporary creditor relief.

 Will a chapter 13 bankruptcy affect my credit rating?